 - Subverted on Green Acres.
 Oliver Douglas quits being a big city lawyer to move to the country and be a farmer.
 He has an idealized view of what farming is like, but when he gets there he is shown to be a terrible farmer who has worn out, outdated equipment (his Hoyt Clagwell tractor is always breaking down) and goes farming in a suit.
 Furthermore, he expects his wife Lisa to become a typical farmer's wife and learn how to cook, which she is terrible at.
 In one episode, an agent from the Department of Agriculture even shows up to tell him he's doing things wrong, but he doesn't listen.

 - Richard Kimble in The Fugitive often took jobs on farms.
 He presumably got good at it after a while, but he never seemed to encounter any problems caused by him not knowing what he was doing.

-- Parodied on That Mitchell and Webb Look with a recurring sketch featuring a guy under the impression that farming is a super-secret Get Rich Quick Scheme he's sharing with the audience.
+- Parodied on The Mitchell And Webb Situation with a recurring sketch featuring a guy under the impression that farming is a super-secret Get Rich Quick Scheme he's sharing with the audience.
 "You know sheep?
 A bit woolly?
 It's WOOL!
 Pull it off, sell it... fuckin' grows back again!
 You CANNOT lose!"